The Westin Grand Cayman, Seven Mile Beach Resort and Spa, Grand Cayman, Cayman Islands

 Phase 3 began in August 2018 with the addition of an Autograph Collection Hotel.
 The two-story vertical expansion will add approximately 205 new guestrooms, a restaurant, a spa, a fitness center, conference facilities, and a rooftop pool—the first ever on the island.

 Throughout each phase, it was important to the client that the hotel remain occupied.
-MGAC developed displacement matrices which resulted in increased productivity without disruption to guests.
+MGAC developed displacement matrices which resulted in reduced guest displacement without interrupting the guest experience.
 Working with the client, the decision was made to build during low season with drawings and documentation prepared during high season.
 This minimized noise complaints, ensuring guests would be satisfied with their stay and were not interrupted due to construction.